Dmitry Patrushev: Sanctions

+Personal life

-Patrushev is unmarried.
-He has six children: three sons and three daughters.
+Dmitry Patrushev has never been formally married, and has six illegitimate children: three sons and three daughters.

 His father, Nikolay Platonovich Patrushev, is a Russian statesman.
-He held the post of Director of the Federal Security Service of Russia from 1999 to 2008.
-On May 12, 2008, he was appointed Secretary of the Security Council of the Russian Federation.
+He held the post of director of the Federal Security Service of Russia from 1999 to 2008.
+From 12 May 2008 until 12 May 2024, he was secretary of the Security Council of the Russian Federation.
+Since 14 May 2024 he has served as Administration of RussiaAide to the President of Russia.

 His mother, Elena Nikolaevna Patrusheva (born 1955), worked as a doctor of ultrasound diagnostics and was an employee of Vnesheconombank.
 In 1993, together with Boris Gryzlov and other classmates and coworkers of her husband, she became a founder of Borg LLP, which specialized in exporting scrap metal.

-Patrushev has a brother, Andrey, known as the former Deputy General Director for offshore project development at Gazprom Neft and former General Director of Gazprom Neft Shelf.
-As of 2021, Andrey Patrushev has been working as Director General of the Arctic Initiatives Center.
+Patrushev has a brother, Andrey, known as the former deputy general director for offshore project development at Gazprom Neft and former general director of Gazprom Neft Shelf.
+As of 2021, Andrey Patrushev has been working as director general of the Arctic Initiatives Center.